 Think I'll post my travel capsule in the coming weeks to get some opinions.

 Makrame replied 7 years agoThanks for the travel report!
 Gorgeous photos and you look great!

 I agree on the long-sleeved shirts - my favorite items for traveling in colder weather are thin polyester long-sleeved blouses that take up very little space and do not wrinkle.

-clearlyclaire replied 4 years agoSveta, you stylish traveler!
+replied 7 years agoSveta, you stylish traveler!
 Who else can wear combat boots with hose and a dress and look so totally chic?
 I loved your pictures, travelogue and story about the dining room door.
 That is the smallest door I have ever seen!

 FYI I read somewhere that the roof tiles (pictured in #6) used to be hand made by the women, using their thighs as a mold to get that shape!